mathesh-me/cloud-security-articles/code-security/code-scanning.md

 3. If you scroll down, you can see the `Code scanning` section.
 4. Click on the `...` button and then click on the `Disable CodeQL` button to disable Code Scanning for your repository.

+### Third-Party Code Scanning Tools

+We can also integrate third-party code scanning tools with GitHub Code Scanning.
+But the constraint is that the third-party code scanning tools should output Static Analysis Results Interchange Format (SARIF) data.
+SARIF is an open standard.
+We can run third-party analysis tools within GitHub using actions or within an external CI system.

+**Note:** This is just a Introduction to Code Scanning.
+There is a lot we can do with Code Scanning like Customizing the Code Scanning Configuration, Adding more tools to the Code Scanning workflow, Using Third-Party Code Scanning tools, etc. If you want me to cover those topics, please let me know in LinkedIn or in Medium Page.

 For more information on Code Scanning, you can refer to the [official documentation](https://docs.github.com/en/code-security/code-scanning).